Claire’s Tassel Shawl Crochet Pattern

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will see Claire’s Tassel Shawl Crochet Pattern.

-Scroll down to view the free pattern or you can grab your printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or grab your printer-friendly ad-free PDF here.

 Outlander Crochet Shawl With Tassels